sharmar0790/dot-tod/_posts/docker/2023-09-24-docker-networking.md

 By default, when we spin a new container they all connect to a default one, where we might be creating all other containers hence does not provide better isolation.
 But you'll get the better isolation in case of user define bridge network.

 - **Better Control**
-Control we cannot control or change anything in default bridge network as it is outside of control of docker and also require restart of docker itself.
+We cannot control or change anything in default bridge network as it is outside of control of docker and also require restart of docker itself.
 But on the other hand we get better control on user define one and we can also attach/detach containers on the fly without even restarting the docker.

 ## host
 Host networking is the link layer between the docker container's host and the docker host itself, meaning it is a link between the containers and the host machine.
 If there is a service running on host machine and you want to access that from your docker container then you will have to connect your docker container to the host network.
 Once done you can access the service via `localhost` or `127.0.0.1`.